pratik98/pratik98.github.com/portfolio.md

 # Visualy Weighted Density Plot #
-This Visualization is reprodction of *Burke, Hsiang, and Miguel (2015)*'s Economic Impact of Climate Change on the world [plot](https://web.stanford.edu/~mburke/climate/map.php) in R for different Use Cases.
+This Visualization is reproduction of *Burke, Hsiang, and Miguel (2015)*'s Economic Impact of Climate Change on the world [plot](https://web.stanford.edu/~mburke/climate/map.php) in R for different Use Cases.

 <br />